 Bootcamp Training Ideas Using Shuttle Sprints

-I play for my local Spanish football team Aston Vinuela.
-It's pre-season training now and we're doing a lot of shuttle sprints.
-Shuttles are brilliant for.
+8. I play football for Aston Vinuela, my local Spanish football team.
+During pre-season training we do a lot of shuttle sprints, which are great for.

 - Developing strength, speed, and power